Cheng Cheng-mount

-Cheng Cheng-mount (鄭貞茂 (Zhèng Zhēnmào)) is a Taiwanese politician who served as the Vice Chairperson of Financial Supervisory Commission since 1 November 2016.
+Cheng Cheng-mount (鄭貞茂 (Zhèng Zhēnmào)) is a Taiwanese economist who served as the Vice Chairperson of Financial Supervisory Commission since 1 November 2016.

 Education

-Cheng obtained his bachelor's degree in economics from National Taiwan University in 1985 and master's degree in economics from University of Wisconsin–Madison in the United States in 1989.
+Cheng graduated from National Taiwan University in 1985 with his bachelor's degree in economics and earned a master's degree in economics from the University of Wisconsin–Madison in the United States in 1989.

 Careers

 He was the assistant research fellow at Taiwan Institute of Economic Research in 1998–2002, chief economist at Citibank Taiwan in 2002–2012, adjunct assistant professor of Department of Finance of National Chengchi University in 2011, president of Academy of Banking and Finance in 2012–2015 and president of Agricultural Bank of Taiwan in 2015–2016.
 On the 1st of October 2020, Mr. Cheng Cheng-Mount was elected chairman of the Taiwanese shipping carrier Yang Ming Marine Transport Corporation.